If you are

 What will happen next?

-DORS staff will help you figure out your options and
+DORS staff will also work with you to figure out your options and

-the pros and cons of each option to help you make decisions about how
+the pros and cons of each option, so you can make decisions about how

 best to reach your goals.
 This is called "Informed Choice" and it is your right under federal law.